gterzian/automata/conversation_summary.md

 ```

 This change trades opportunistic parallelism (sometimes capturing in parallel with compute) for deterministic, predictable GIF recording that users can easily reason about and control.

+### Episode 9: Inverted Pause Behavior

+**User**: "Now another change: system pauses while space is pressed."

+Changed the pause/unpause behavior to be inverted from the original design:

+**Previous behavior**:
+- Started paused
+- Press and hold SPACE to run
+- Release SPACE to pause

+**New behavior**:
+- Starts running immediately
+- System runs automatically when SPACE is not pressed
+- Press and hold SPACE to pause
+- Release SPACE to resume

+**Changes**:
+- Changed initial `paused` state to `false` (start running)
+- Inverted logic: `self.paused = should_pause` instead of `self.paused = !should_work`
+- Changed trigger condition: unpause when space released (`was_paused && !should_pause`)
+- Kept automatic `request_redraw()` on startup (starts running immediately)
+- Updated comments to reflect new behavior

+**Rationale**: This behavior is more intuitive—the system runs by default and you press SPACE to pause and examine the current state, rather than having to hold down a key continuously to watch the evolution.

 ## Code Quality